-OSCE parliamentarians will ponder the security implications of Artificial Intelligence in Lisbon
+OSCE parliamentarians consider security implications of Artificial Intelligence in Lisbon

 Lisb conf banner